 A 2008 amendment to the Lacey Act sought to curb the illegal practice by banning the importation, exportation, purchase, and sale of illegally sourced plants.
 The amendment also requires companies that trade in most wood products to submit formal declarations that state the species and origin of their harvest.
 Cargo that has not been appropriately declared may be seized by government officials, and companies found to have provided false information in their paperwork may be prosecuted and penalized with fines.

-The Lacey Act, and other laws provide rewards for whistleblowers who come forward about illegal logging operations, which threaten the health of forests around the world.
-If you have information related to illegal logging operations or the transportation of illegally logged lumber Submit a Report using the NWC secure confidential report intake form.
-In October 2015, Lumber Liquidators was fined over 13 million dollars in 2015 under the Lacey Act for illegal logging; a landmark case awarding the largest Lacey Act fine yet!
+The Lacey Act, and other laws provide rewards for whistleblowers who come forward about illegal logging operations, which threaten the health of forests around the world, are the key in this important fight to protect our habitats.
+In one important case from October 2015, Lumber Liquidators was fined over 13 million dollars in 2015 under the Lacey Act for illegal logging, which has been the largest Lacey Act fine to date!